Diseases & Conditions

 - Any signs of injury to the muscles, tendons, and ligaments surrounding the hip

 X-rays.
-These imaging tests provide detailed pictures of dense structures, such as bones.
+X-rays provide detailed pictures of dense structures, such as bones.
 X-rays of an arthritic hip may show a narrowing of the joint space, changes in the bone, and the formation of bone spurs (osteophytes).

 Other imaging tests.
 Occasionally, a magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan may be needed to better determine the condition of the bone and soft tissues of your hip.

 Although there is no cure for osteoarthritis, there are a number of treatment options that will help relieve pain and improve mobility.

 As with other arthritic conditions, early treatment of osteoarthritis of the hip is nonsurgical.
 Your doctor may recommend a range of nonsurgical treatment options.

 Lifestyle modifications.
 Some changes in your daily life can protect your hip joint and slow the progress of osteoarthritis.